robinnraabe/busy-bird-to-do-list/README.md

     - ✅ Add input to allow different colors for organization
     - ✅ Add styling (background, task colors, buttons, lots of formatting)
     - ✅ Make the list container scrollable
-    - ✅ Add ability to add notes to tasks (new PUT function)
+    - ✅ Add ability to add notes to tasks
-    - Add ability to change color of tasks (same PUT function?)
+    - Add ability to change color of tasks